Molmed/checkQC/README.md

 [![Build Status](https://travis-ci.org/Molmed/checkQC.svg?branch=master)](https://travis-ci.org/Molmed/checkQC)
 [![codecov](https://codecov.io/gh/Molmed/checkQC/branch/master/graph/badge.svg)](https://codecov.io/gh/Molmed/checkQC)

+**NOTICE**<br>
+This is is pre-alpha stage software, it is not yet ready for any kind of real usage.
+Please return once we have a release. :D

 `checkQC` is a program designed to check a set of quality criteria against an Illumina runfolder.
 It has been designed to be modular, and exactly which "qc handlers" are executed with which parameters for a specific run type (i.e. machine type and run length) is determined by a configuration file.